Graz Museum

 The Graz Museum is the city's cultural-historical museum, whose collections and exhibitions deal with the history as well as the present and future of the city.

-Entrance: The entrance to the Graz Museum is located right next to a tram stop and is completely barrier-free and equipped with a guidance system on the floor for blind and visually impaired people.
+Entrance: The entrance to the Graz Museum is located directly next to a tram stop and is completely barrier-free, with a guidance system on the floor for blind and visually impaired people.

-In exhibitions: All exhibitions are designed to be barrier-free; in addition, the Graz Museum devotes selected exhibitions to the topic of inclusion in design and curation, such as “Graz Poster 1920-1955”.
+In exhibitions: All exhibitions are designed to be barrier-free; in addition, the Graz Museum is devoting selected exhibitions to the topic of inclusion in design and curation, such as “Graz Poster 1920-1955”.

-As audio texts: The included audio guide offers soundtracks in German, easy language and audio descriptions for blind and visually impaired people.
-In addition, there is a multimedia model of the castle hill with an audiovisual narration in the casemate.
+as audio texts: The included audio guide offers audio tracks in German, easy-to-read text, and audio descriptions for blind and visually impaired people.
+The casemate also features a multimedia model of the Schlossberg with an audiovisual narration.

 in Braille: Posters in the exhibition were recreated as tactile models.

-Target group-specific tours: The cultural mediation team offers special tours for blind and visually impaired people and, upon request, for the deaf with sign language interpreters and in easy language.
+Target group-specific tours: The cultural education team offers special tours for blind and visually impaired people and, upon request, for the deaf with sign language interpreters and in easy language.